kyouko-taiga/LogicKit/README.md

 > Note that `lki` can only read knowledge bases written with the LogicKit syntax,
 > meaning that you can't use the full power of Swift
 > like you would be able to in actual Swift sources.

+## License

+LogicKit is licensed under the MIT License.